ml8/ml8.github.io/pages/posts/sigcse2026.md

 > of what I've written here.

 In fact, it was the worst SIGCSE that I have been to.
 I didn’t come away from SIGCSE with a whole lot to think about, other than this article.
+I attended (or heard reports from friends about) many, many, many sessions about AI, but I didn't hear any particularly good talks, other than a few that were in partnership with industry.

 Why?